 The tank offers adjustable resistance, a feature that some of the other rowing machines don’t have.
 It’s divided into two chambers, a “storage” chamber, and an “active” one.

 The more water in the “active” chamber, the higher the resistance the machine will provide.
-The dial on top of the tank controls the water level in the active chamber, offering up to 16 different levels.
+Moreover, the dial on top of the tank controls the water level in the active chamber, offering up to 16 different levels.

 The first 1-3 levels offer light resistance, great for recovery training, muscle toning, or in general, a light cardio workout.
 Conversely, the top resistance levels can offer the intensity required by professional athletes.